top of page

 • Can I visit the CWRC?

 To ensure the well-being of the animals in our care and that they do not become accustomed to human interaction, the CWRC is closed to the public and does not offer tours or interactions with the animals.
 However, we do love sharing our passion for wildlife and what we are doing to protect and help them.
 The live stream of the patients in The Big Jeezley is our way of inviting you to see and understand the work we do while protecting the animals in our care.
 You can view the stream here.
-Eduation is part of the CWRC's mission, and we would be happy to talk or present to your school or group.
+Education is part of the CWRC's mission, and we would be happy to talk or present to your organization.
+These talks include beautiful slide shows.
+No live animals, as our patients are for release.
 Please feel free to contact us.

 • How is the CWRC funded?

 The CWRC is funded through the donations of our generous supporters.
+As well as fundraising events such as concerts, markets, calendar sales, and our new online store.
 Find out more about how you can support us or donate to the CWRC.

 • Can I get involved?